beaulebens/keyring-social-importers/readme.txt

 === Keyring Social Importers ===

-Tags: import, sync, twitter, instagram, flickr, delicious, foursquare Requires at least: 3.3
+Tags: import, sync, social, keyring, delicious, flickr, foursquare, instagram, instapaper, tripit, twitter Requires at least: 3.3
 Tested up to: 3.5
-Stable Tag: 1.0
+Stable Tag: 1.4

 Take back control of the content you are creating on other social websites.